khugup/khugup/README.md

 - **ChatSQL** — Natural-language-to-SQL assistant that executes queries and returns conversational results.
 - **Math Problem Solver** — GenAI-powered step-by-step math solver for students.
 - **YouTube & Website Summarizer** — Auto-summarizes long videos and articles using GenAI.
-- **Full Spring Boot** — REST APIs, CRUD, JPA integrations and backend examples.
+- **Full Spring Boot** — REST APIs, CRUD operations, JPA integrations, and backend examples.

-*(Click the pinned repos on my profile to explore each project with README, screenshots, and run instructions.)*
+*(Click the pinned repositories on my profile to explore each project with README, screenshots, and setup instructions.)*

 ---